 Résumés, CVs, and Cover Letters

-This session conducted by Career Services will focus on writing Resumes, CVs, and Cover Letters.
+This session conducted by Career Exploration and Development will focus on writing Resumes, CVs, and Cover Letters.
 Learn how to gauge when each document is appropriate and how to get the attention of the reader.
 Free online as well as in-person resources will be discussed.

 As the use of social networking skyrockets, finding jobs in the traditional way is now obsolete.
 Employers now view your online presence to assess the kind of person you are, who you’re connected to, and how you present yourself.
 Through the lenses of Facebook and LinkedIn, we'll discover how your web presence impacts your job search!